Great Mosque of Djenné: History

-The first mosque
+The First Mosque

 The actual date of construction of the first mosque in Djenné is unknown, but dates as early as 1200 and as late as 1330 have been suggested.
 The earliest document mentioning the mosque is Abd al-Sadi's Tarikh al-Sudan which gives the early history, presumably from the oral tradition as it existed in the mid-seventeenth century.
 The Tarikh states that a Sultan Kunburu became a Muslim and had his palace pulled down and the site turned into a mosque.
 He built another palace for himself near the mosque on the east side.
 His immediate successor built the towers of the mosque while the following Sultan built the surrounding wall.

 There is no other written information on the Great Mosque until the French explorer René Caillié visited Djenné in 1828, years after it had been allowed to fall into ruin, and wrote "In Jenné is a mosque built of earth, surmounted by two massive but not high towers; it is rudely constructed, though very large.
 It is abandoned to thousands of swallows, which build their nests in it.
 This occasions a very disagreeable smell, to avoid which, the custom of saying prayers in a small outer court has become common."

 Seku Amadu's mosque

 Ten years before René Caillié's visit, the Fulani leader Seku Amadu had launched his jihad and conquered the town.
 Seku Amadu appears to have disapproved of the existing mosque and allowed it to fall into disrepair.
 This would have been the building that Caillié saw.
 Seku Amadu had also closed all the small neighbourhood mosques.
-Between 1834 and 1836, Seku Amadu built a new mosque to the east of the existing mosque on the site of the former palace.
-The new mosque was a large, low building lacking any towers or ornamentation.
+Between 1834 and 1836, Seku Amadu built a new mosque to the east of the existing one on the site of the former palace.
+The new mosque was a large, low building, lacking any towers or ornamentation.

 French forces led by Louis Archinard captured Djenné in April 1893.
 Soon after, the French journalist Félix Dubois visited the town and described the ruins of the original mosque.
 At the time of his visit, the interior of the ruined mosque was being used as a cemetery.
 In his 1897 book, Tombouctou la Mystérieuse (Timbuktu the mysterious), Dubois provides a plan and a drawing as to how he imagined the mosque looked before being abandoned.